v3lvics/v3lvics/README.md

 • So i have been a scripter for about 4 years.
-I mailed LUAU (Roblox modified language) and I have also tried some more.
+I learned Luau (Roblox modified language) and I have also tried some more.

 - Yes I will be posting alot about luau code.
 Some samples.
 Systems.
 Etc.